-Creating an innovative and diverse business mix in the NMIA requires both a commitment to creating and implementing an economic development strategy and implementing a land use regulatory system that is flexible.
+Creating an innovative and diverse business mix in the NMIA requires both a commitment to creating and implementing an economic development strategy, one of the recommended actions of the Plan, and adopting a land use regulatory system that is flexible.

-The Land Use balances new and existing uses, but also promotes higher density employment with greater flexibility for permitted uses.
-Figure 8 illustrates the land use zoning for the NMIA.
-The figure depicts two zones.
-The Mixed Use Tacoma Station Area (MUTSA) zone allows a broad mix of residential, commercial, and employment uses.
-The North Milwaukie Employment (NME) zone allows a mix of manufacturing, distribution, and production office uses.
+The Land Use Framework balances new and existing uses, but also promotes higher density employment with recommended changes to permitted uses.
+Figure 8 illustrates the proposed land use zoning for the NMIA.